imagetyperz-api/automation-python/readme.md

 -----

 1. Make sure you have Chrome installed
-2. Install requests with `pip2 install requests`
+2. Install requests with `pip2 install requests selenium lxml`
 3. Edit `example.py` and set the `IMAGETYPERS_TOKEN`

 Usage